Post updated October 2018

 When you have so many celebrities coming to town on a regular basis, you have to impress them with your culinary skills.
 Wilmington’s historic district is saturated with places to eat and drink.
 I wish I had more time to do some more testing, but these were my favourites.

 The George on the Riverwalk

 Do the riverfront right and eat at The George.
 I had, funnily enough, The George Burger.
 It was good, nothing noteworthy though, but the fries.
 Golden, crispy, melt-in-your-mouth potatoes.
 You also get an uninterrupted view of the river from the patio.
-The restaurant had just begun that day a vegan menu too, for anyone looking for vegan food in Wilmington NC.
+The restaurant had just begun a vegan menu that day as well, if anyone is looking for vegan food in Wilmington.

 Front Street Brewery

 I’ll be honest.
 I don’t really enjoy drinking alone.
 But I was in such a good mood that I thought I’d check out Front Street Brewery.
 Um, $2 mugs of beer on Tuesday?
 Cheers.
 1/2 price appetisers every day from 4-6pm?
-Thank you very much!
-I don’t do ales but nevertheless they had two fantastic beers I really enjoyed: the Coastal Kolsch and the Raspberry Wheat.
+Thank you very much, I don’t do ales, but nonetheless they had two fantastic beers I really enjoyed: the Coastal Kolsch and the Raspberry Wheat.
 I couldn’t taste the raspberry in the latter so it was just a good-bodied wheat beer to me.
 And the kolsch is very light and much too easy to drink.